 Numerous world famous personalities including Jeremy wade, the late John Dennis Wilson and Zeb Hogan of monster fish national geographic television have been on the Nile in Murchison Falls National park searching for sport fishing adventures.

 Besides the beautiful fauna and flora, the neighborhood of Murchison falls national park possesses diverse groups of people with different indigenous cultures and beliefs.
 These include the Acholi in the northeastern, Alur in the north western and Banyoro in the southwestern part.

-One search example is the Mubako cultural community, located on the south western entrance gate of Murchison falls national park close to the stunning Albertine escarpments.
-The Mubako community people usually perform at campfires and lodges making tourists feel the African experience at dusk.
+One search example is the Mubaku cultural community, located on the south western entrance gate of Murchison falls national park close to the stunning Albertine escarpments.
+The Mubaku community people usually perform at campfires and lodges making tourists feel the African experience at dusk.

 Mubaku village is a cluster of traditional thatched huts around a clearing, where villagers gather to escape the midday sun under the shade of a large tree.
 There is an onsite small craft shop in Mubaku village that sells carved wooden sculptures and handwoven items made by community members to sell to the visitors and earn a living.

 Their energetic performances and vibrant songs accompanied by the “adungu” sound entices the whole travel experience.
 More to cultural encounters in Murchison falls national park, is the Boomu women’s group.
 Coined from an indigenous word, “together” Boomu is located at the periphery of Murchison falls national park just besides Kachumbanyobo gate.

 Boomu women’s group started in 1999 with an aim to enhance community involvement in tourism development in the area, conservation of natural environment and for her people to work together in order to improve quality of their livelihoods, while preserving culture and traditions.